stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 Generally we will need to enable platform-specific extensions to actually perform rendering.

 Usually there will be two extensions for a Vulkan rendering surface:

 - the general surface: `VK_KHR_surface`

-- and the platform specific implementation, e.g. `VK_KHR_xcb_surface` for Linux or `VK_KHR_win32_surface` for Windows.
+- and a platform specific implementation, e.g. `VK_KHR_xcb_surface` for Linux or `VK_KHR_win32_surface` for Windows.

-This is where we introduce a new package and JNA interface for the GLFW library:
+This is where a new package and JNA interface for the GLFW library is introduced:

 ```java
 interface DesktopLibrary extends Library {